Roger-Weng/NLP_Final_Project/README.md

 # BitFit [(Paper)](https://arxiv.org/abs/2106.10199)
-Simple Parameter-efficient Fine-tuning for Transformer-based Masked Language-models
+We replicate BitFit and perform model ablations: a Simple Parameter-efficient Fine-tuning for Transformer-based Masked Language-models

 # Abstract
-We introduce BitFit, a sparse-finetuning method where only the bias-terms of the model (or a subset of them) are being modified.
+BitFit is a sparse-finetuning method where only the bias-terms of the model (or a subset of them) are being modified.
 We show that with small-to-medium training data, applying BitFit on pre-trained BERT models is competitive with (and sometimes better than) fine-tuning the entire model.
 For larger data, the method is competitive with other sparse fine-tuning methods.
 Besides their practical utility, these findings are relevant for the question of understanding the commonly-used process of finetuning: they support the hypothesis that finetuning is mainly about exposing knowledge induced by language-modeling training, rather than learning new task-specific linguistic knowledge.

 # Environment